WICG/scroll-to-text-fragment/README.md

 ## Alternatives Considered

-### targetText 0.1
+### Text Fragment Directive 0.1

 A prior revision of this document contained a somewhat similar proposal.
-The main difference in the updated proposal is that it adds context terms to targetText.
+The main difference in the updated proposal is that it adds context terms to the text directive.
 This helps to allow disambiguating text on a page as well as brings this proposal more in-line with the Open Annotation's [TextQuoteSelector](https://www.w3.org/TR/annotation-model/#text-quote-selector).
 Many use cases and details were considered while iterating on the initial revision.
 The updated proposal is a sum of lessons learned and improved